alexspetty/qcalc/README.md

 The criteria for primality within qCalc's framework include:

 1. **Primordial Numbers**: Numbers 1, 2, and 5 are recognized as primordial and foundational.
 Though 1 and 2 do not meet the criteria for primality, they, along with 5, represent basic constructs at the system's lowest level.
-These numbers underpin the dynamic processes of contraction and expansion within the numeric framework:
-   - **Expansion**: The influence of Phi (\(\phi = \frac{1 + 5^{1/2}}{2}\)) symbolizes systemic expansion, resonating with the growth and outward forces in numeric and cosmic patterns.
-   - **Contraction**: Conversely, the contraction is represented by the reciprocal of Phi (\(1/\phi = \frac{1 - 5^{1/2}}{2}\)), embodying the inward forces that stabilize and counterbalance expansion, ensuring systemic balance.
 2. **Radial Check**: An integer is excluded from being considered prime if its modulo 9 equals 0, 3, or 6, aligning its placement within recognized geometric symmetries and axial alignments.
 3. **Even Number Rule**: Even numbers are non-prime due to inherent divisional symmetry, consistent with established mathematical properties and polar dynamics.
-4. **Fractional Cycle Check**: For integers greater than 5, fractional constructs from 1/n to (n-1)/2/n must achieve sums of 9 or 0 within repeating decimal sequences.
-This qualitative outcome is confirmed through detailed algorithmic analysis, reflecting a stabilizing equilibrium akin to physical systems, thus rendering them non-interactive with other integers.
+4. **Closed Cycle Sequence Analysis**: For U values outside of the primoridal 1, 2, and 5, fractional constructs from 1/n to (n-1)/2/n must achieve sums of 9 (or 0) within their closed-cycle repeating sequences.

 This framework suggests that numbers embody cosmic symmetries and mathematical structures integral to quantum mechanics principles.
 By considering numeric patterns as integral parts of the universe's deeper informational substrate, qCalc aspires to integrate these theoretical insights seamlessly with empirical exploration, welcoming rigorous scrutiny and engagement across scientific disciplines.